 Where Cactus Grow Best

-For the best drainage, select a site on a sunny slope south or west of a building, and spade up the ground to a depth of 1 foot (30 cm) beneath where you plan to build the bed.
-After removing the soil from that top 1 foot (30 cm), fill the area with gravel.
-Arrange whatever materials you are using for the bed’s walls so they surround the area now packed with gravel.
-Once the walls are up, shovel into the space between them — to a depth of 1 foot (30 cm) — a mix containing 1 part soil, 1 part sharp sand and 1 part gravel or pumice.
+Select a site on a sunny slope south or west of a building for the best drainage, and spade up the ground to a depth of 1 foot (30 cm) beneath where you plan to build the bed.
+Fill the area with gravel after removing the soil from that top 1 foot (30 cm).
+Arrange whatever materials you use for the bed's walls to surround the area now packed with gravel.
+Once the walls are up, shovel into space between them, to a depth of 1 foot (30 cm), a mix containing 1 part soil, 1 part sharp sand, and 1 part gravel or pumice.

 Always wear heavy leather gloves when planting cacti.
-If you find the gloves aren’t heavy enough, wrap them with duct tape to make them more spine-resistant.
-You can also use tongs to move the spiny plants, or sheathe them in heavy material, such as an old throw rug or tarp, when shifting them about.
-Choose a variety of cacti, including giant Saguaro (Carnegiea gigantea), which grows in U.S. Department of Agriculture plant hardiness zones 9 through 11, Prickly Pears or Chollas (Opuntia spp.), whose hardiness varies from USDA zones 5 through 12 and Fishhook Cacti (Mammillaria spp.) which grow in USDA zones 9 through 11.
-Your garden will look more interesting if you intersperse the cacti with succulents that enjoy similarly dry conditions, such as Yuccas which grow in USDA zones 4 through 12, depending on the species and Agaves which, depending on species, grow in USDA zones 8 through 12.
-After planting the cacti and succulents in the soil mix, water them and mulch them with 2 inches (5 cm) of pea-sized gravel.
+If you find the gloves are not heavy enough, wrap them with duct tape to make them more spine-resistant.
+You can also use tongs to move the spiny plants, or sheathe them in heavy material, such as an old throw rug or tarp when shifting them.
+Choose various cacti, including giant Saguaro (Carnegiea gigantea), which grows in USDA plant hardiness zones 9 through 11, Opuntias, whose hardiness varies from USDA zones 5 through 12, and Mammillarias, which grow in USDA zones 9 through 11.
+Your garden will look more interesting if you intersperse the cacti with succulents that enjoy similarly dry conditions, such as Yuccas, which grow in USDA zones 4 through 12, and Agaves, which grow in USDA zones 8 through 12.
+After planting the cacti in the soil mix, water them and mulch them with 2 inches (5 cm) of pea-sized gravel.

 You will need to water cacti more frequently while they become established.
 During the first four to six weeks, water them once per week.
-Then, switch to watering them only once every two weeks from May to September.
-After September, stop watering your cacti until the following May.
-Cacti in the ground don’t generally need fertilizer.
-If you prefer to give them some, you can feed them once every two weeks from May to September with a low-nitrogen, water-soluble, cactus fertilizer, such as 1-7-6, using 1 teaspoon per 1 gallon of water.
+Then, switch to watering them only once every two weeks from spring to fall.
+In fall, stop watering your cacti until the following spring.
+Cacti in the ground do not generally need fertilizer.
+However, if you prefer to give them some, you can feed them once every two weeks from spring to fall with a low-nitrogen, water-soluble cactus fertilizer, such as 1-7-6, using one teaspoon per one gallon of water.